apollozen/lancalc/README.md

+LanCalc is a PyQt5-based desktop application for calculate network configuration.

 ![image](https://github.com/KPbICO6Ou/lancalc/assets/171623858/426277bf-f220-4ff9-b3f0-2e67f3ff619e)

 [Download](https://github.com/KPbICO6Ou/lancalc/releases)

-LanCalc - it is a PyQt5-based desktop application designed to facilitate network configuration and analysis.

 It provides a user-friendly interface to compute essential network parameters such as network address, broadcast address, the minimum and maximum host addresses, and the number of hosts within a given subnet.